-This graph shows the net digital ad revenue of Google as a percentage of total digital ad revenues worldwide from 2012 to 2014.
-In 2012, the search engine's share of worldwide digital ad revenues was 31.3 percent.
+This graph shows the net digital ad revenue of Google as a percentage of total digital ad revenues worldwide from 2014 to 2016.
+In 2015, the search engine's share of worldwide digital ad revenues was 33.3 percent.

 Digital advertising does not only include search marketing on Google but social, mobile, video, rich media and display advertising.
-During a 2013 survey of professional marketers, it was found that 63 percent were planning to increase their social advertising expenditure during the year.
+During a 2015 survey of professional marketers, it was found the majority of marketers were planning to increase their social advertising expenditure during the year.
 With the spread of smartphones and other mobile devices, mobile advertising is also undergoing strong growth trends.